HALOXIAO/learn-faster-kit/README.md

 ### What Gets Installed

-On first run, learn-faster creates:
+On first run, learn-faster prompts you to choose your IDE and creates the appropriate structure:

+#### For Claude Code (.claude)

 ```
 your-project/